hauleth/hauleth/content/post/writing-tests.md

 end
 ```

-It is not obvious at the first sight what we are testing.
-And it is pretty
+It is not obvious at the first sight what is tested here.
+And this is pretty
-simplified example, in real world it can became even harder to notice what is
+simplified example.
+In real world it can became even harder to notice what is
 module under test (MUT).

 To resolve that I came up with a simple solution.
 I create module attribute